camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

       openIdConnectUrl: https://example.com/.well-known/openid-configuration
 ```

-The value for `openIdConnectUrl` in the CAMARA spec is an example, that must be substituted by the specific discovery endpoint for OIDC protocol of the API provider, when the API is exposed in one of its environments.
+The value for `openIdConnectUrl` in the CAMARA spec is an example, that must be substituted by the specific discovery endpoint for OIDC protocol of the API Provider, when the API is exposed in one of its environments.

 ### Use of `security` property